eladnava/redalert-android/README.md

 ## Features

 #### The fastest, most reliable rocket alert application.
-Over **450,000 downloads** and a **4.7 star rating** to prove it.
 The only rocket alert application with dedicated push notification servers that dramatically improve alert speed and reliability.

 * Search - select preferred alert cities / regions by searching for them
 * Speed - rocket alerts are received before / during the official siren